kylln20/WRO_FE_2023-24/README.md

 Additionally, we change the control variables to be weaker when 2 or more pillars of the same color are seen, this is done so the car can successfully navigate tight corner cases.

-While we detect a pillar, if the area of the left or right walls becomes too large, we deselect the current pillar so the angle can be determined by the wall areas.
+While we detect a pillar, if the area of the left or right walls becomes too large, we deselect the current pillar so the wall areas determine the angle instead.
 This allows the car to turn towards the middle and avoid hitting the wall

 After twelve turns, once the car has completed three laps and is searching for the parking lot, the target x-coordinate is such that the car drives toward the outside of the red and green pillars.
 &nbsp;